GLORIOUS BODIES

 Circus history archived in the body.

-GLORIOUS BODIES is an intimate circus and dance performance about the physical capacity of our body, about seeing and being seen, about the border between classical and contemporary circus with six acrobats, between 53 and 67 years old, with a past in the (more) classical circus.
+GLORIOUS BODIES is a physical, moving, and hopeful circus and dance performance about the capacity of our bodies, about seeing and being seen, about the border between classical and contemporary circus with six acrobats between 53 and 67 years old, each with a past in the (more) classical circus.
 Circus history archived in the body.

-Aging remains a taboo in our society and certainly within the circus world.
-Most acrobats stop training intensively after a certain age, just like top athletes do.
+Aging remains a taboo in our society and certainly in the circus world.
+Similar to top athletes, most acrobats stop their intensive training regimen after a certain age.
 How do the most perfect bodies transform?
-GLORIOUS BODIES highlights the process of aging in a unique way.
-Something that happens to all of us.
+As a human being, can you ever make peace with your own body?
+Can you be completely in harmony?
+GLORIOUS BODIES shines a light on the process of aging in a unique way.
+A process that happens to all of us.
 Something that is, in fact, happening right now, at this very moment.

 Credits